SFzxc/url-shortener/README.md

-### Objective

-Your assignment is to implement a URL shortening service using Ruby.
-You can use any framework you want (or no framework at all, it is up to you).

 ### Brief

 ShortLink is a URL shortening service where you enter a URL such as https://codesubmit.io/library/react and it returns a short URL such as http://short.est/GeAi9K.